Elizabeth Jaxon: Career

 Elizabeth Jaxon participated in many international competitions including the USA International Harp Competition, Nippon International Harp Competition, and the International Harp Contest in Israel.
 She was awarded top prizes in the North London Festival of Music and Drama, the first International Harp Competition of Szeged, Hungary, and the American Harp Society National Competition.

 She was formerly a harp instructor at Mahidol University School of Music, in Bangkok Thailand, as well as principal harp of the Thailand Philharmonic Orchestra.
 Jaxon is the circulation manager at Harp Column, a magazine featuring news and information for harpists worldwide.

 In 2006 Jaxon formed the Atlantic Harp Duo with Marta Power Luce.
 They give regular performances around the world.
 In 2014 they performed at the World Harp Congress in Sydney.

-Dutch Harp Festival and World Harp competition
+1000 Strings Festival and World Harp Competition

-Elizabeth Jaxon has served as one of the board members of the Dutch Harp Festival (DHF) since its inception in 2010.
-She is also the Competition Director for the DHF World Harp Competition, an international harp competition open to harpists from all nationalities, ages and genres.
+Elizabeth Jaxon has served as one of the board members of the 1000 Stings Festival (formerly the Dutch Harp Festival) since its inception in 2010.
+She is also the Competition Director for the World Harp Competition, an international harp competition open to harpists from all nationalities, ages and genres.